bahmangm/Import-CSV-to-MySQL/README.md

 - Connects to a MySQL database using provided credentials.
 - Automatically creates a table based on the CSV file structure if it doesn't already exist.
+- Infers column data types (e.g., INT, FLOAT, VARCHAR, DATE) from the first 1000 rows of the CSV file.
-- Handles different data types, including dates and long text.
+- Handles various data types, including dates, integers, floating-point numbers, and long text.
+- Parses date-like strings and converts them into proper `DATE` fields.
 - Includes error handling for CSV reading and date parsing.
+- Replaces missing values (`NaN`) with `NULL` in the database.

 ## Usage